AmeriHome Mortgage A Western Alliance Bank Company Logo In Color

 After Forbearance

-At the end of any forbearance period you may be granted, we can help you transition back to a payment schedule that is appropriate for your situation, from among the options available for your loan program.
+At the end of any forbearance period, we can help you transition back to a payment schedule that is appropriate for your situation, from among the options available for your loan program.
 Unless you are able to do so, you will not be required to repay forborne payments in a lump sum immediately after the forbearance ends.
-Depending on your loan program and loan owner, your other options for payment of the amount due may include a repayment plan, payment deferral, or modification of the loan including its payment amount and/or remaining term.
+Depending on your loan program and loan owner, your other options for payment of the amount due may include a repayment plan, payment deferral (a deferral brings your mortgage current and delays repayment of certain past due amount), or modification of the loan including its payment amount and/or remaining term.

 Fees, Interest, Penalties and Credit Reporting during Forbearance